exvertus/thomasflanigan/content/posts/pathlib.md

 ##### Console comparisons with os

-One pet-peeve of mine, especially when revisiting Python after some time away, is that os.path are functions for passing in strings.
+One pet-peeve of mine, especially when revisiting Python after some time away, is that os.path contains functions instead of methods.
-Sometimes it is easy to forget that as my little whoops below demonstrates.
+It is easy to forget that as my little whoops below demonstrates.
 The OOP consistency from pathlib avoids this.

 {{< div/row >}}
 {{< div/column >}}
 {{< highlight python >}}
 >>> import os
->>> path = os.getcwd()
+>>> os_path = os.getcwd()
 >>> os_path.exists()
 Traceback (most recent call last):
 File "<pyshell#11>", line 1,